Budget-Friendly Play Spaces for NYC Kids That Charge $13 or Less

 New York City is packed with fun indoor play spaces to keep kids active all year.
 Unfortunately, the average price at these parental lifesavers keeps creeping up.
 Admission often runs $20 to $25 per child for a single drop-in.
 Pricey fees or membership commitments can quickly ruin your plans for a quick escape from the staying-in doldrums.
 Of course, we're here to help.
 We've rounded up 20 budget-friendly play spaces offering drop-in play—all for less than $13 a visit—and a few of these spots cost significantly less!

-Read on for open-play sessions in Manhattan, Brooklyn, Queens, and Staten Island that won’t break the bank in nearly all five boroughs, and find more indoor fun spots in our local NYC guide, or at-home boredom buster games and crafts for those days when you really want to pinch a penny.
+Read on for open-play sessions in Manhattan, Brooklyn, Queens, and Staten Island that won’t break the bank, and find more indoor fun spots in our local NYC guide, or explore at-home boredom buster games and crafts for those days when you really want to pinch a penny.

 ACT Indoor Playstation — Morningside Heights